This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Adobo is a Mexican red sauce that is slightly sweet and tangy.

-Together, chipotles in adobo becomes an intense, smoky, spicy ingredient that is packed with flavor.
+Together, chipotles in adobo become an intense, smoky, spicy ingredient that is packed with flavor.
 When opening a can of chipotles in adobo, you will find whole peppers in the red sauce.
 I always blend the peppers with the sauce to create a paste-like sauce.
 This can easily be added to recipes in any amount.

 Top down view of white serving platter filled with shingled slices of sweet potato with chipotle butter poured over the top sitting on a wood board